 Galaxy S8 Specs – How powerful will it be?

-New 10nm processor? – Next year’s mobile chips haven’t been announced yet, but they’re pretty easy to predict.
+New 10nm processor? – The Galaxy S8 specs haven’t been announced yet (obviously), but they’re pretty easy to predict.

 The Galaxy S7 featured either a Snapdragon 820 or Exynos 8890, depending on where you bought your phone.
 The former is built by US chip maker Qualcomm, while the later is a custom-built Samsung chip.
 We’re expecting that the Galaxy S8 be sold with Qualcomm and Samsung chips, depending on your market.